girlscript/winter-of-contributing/Web_Development/Javascript/Arrow Functions/Readme.md

 # Arrow Functions in javascript
 <hr>
-##What are arrow functions?
+## What are arrow functions?

-Arrow functions are introduced to write compact functions in a abbreviated way
+The 2015 edition of the ECMAScript specification (ES6) added arrow function expressions to the JavaScript language.An arrow function expression is a compact alternative to a traditional javascript function expression, but is limited and can't be used in all situations.It is similar to lambda functions in python.

 The following are a few facts about arrow functions:
 - Using the arrow function, curly braces, parenthesis, function, and return keywords become optional.